Max-Die/Simulator/README.txt

 """PARAMETER"""

-The simulator is pseudorandom, if you want to get different pictures (while having the same training configuration) please change the number in rand = np.random.mtrand.RandomState(pid + 100) (line 161) to whatever number you want every time you want to have different results.
+The simulator is pseudorandom, if you want to get different pictures (while having the same training configuration) please change the number in rand = np.random.mtrand.RandomState(pid + 100) (line 161 in simulator.py) to whatever number you want every time you want to have different results.

 Additional information: